-RT60 defines the time that sound decrease 60db.
+RT60 defines the time that sound decreases 60db.
 Generally, as smaller is the room more absorption it’s needed.
 Especially on low frequencies.

 A good range for your room should be between 0.2s and 0,5s approximate.
-Depend on the type of mixing or mastering, electronic music or classic, decreasing reverb time you will have a drier room, increasing reverb time you will have more liveness.
+Depend on the type of mixing or mastering music, electronic or classic style production.
+Decreasing reverb time you will have a drier room, increasing reverb time you will have more liveness.

-RT60 show you the timbre and tone of your room.
+RT60 shows you the timbre and tone of your room.

 For example, A room with a very short time on 4/8khz bands will sound dead, a room with a long time on 63hz will sound boomy.

-“A lot of people only looks at the frequency response of the room.
+“A lot of people only look at the frequency response of the room.
 If you have a smooth frequency response and disparate rt60 or decay times, your mixing will be inaccurate and unbalanced“

 After your room is controlled acoustically is the time for the final tweaks, where you will choose the liveness in your room.